Anthawni/a1/README.md

 ## Compile Instructions
 - Make sure that a GCC or G++ compiler is installed on your system
-- Open up an terminal window and navigate your way to the "a1" directory containing the source files.
+- Open up an terminal window and navigate your way to the "a3" directory containing the source files.
 - Run the command "make" to compile the source code ,main.cpp'.

 ## Operating Instructions
-- Following compilation run the executable that is produced with the following command "./bots".
+- Following compilation run the executable that is produced with the following command "./sim".
-- Check out the outputs using 'cat' <filename> Example "cat QUOTE.txt"
+- Check out the outputs for End of First Fit Allocation and End of Best Fit Allocation

 ## File Descriptions
 main.cpp - is the core source file of the file that contains the implementation of the following functionalities.
-    - creates a file named Quote.txt in the current working directory and displays the process ID of each running proccess
-    - initializes a semaphore named FLAG which is utilized to manage the access to the file Quote.txt
-    - Creates seven threads using the designated thread library (POSIX)
-    - Ensures that the even and odd numbered threads sleep for 2 and 3 seconds
-    - Cleans up the semaphore Flag by using sem_destroy and exiting gracefully.
+Makefile - is a script that automates the compilation process of the project, ensuring dependencies are managed and the executable "sim" is generated

 ## Known Issues
-During our development Jeremiah and I did not run into any particular issues other than simple printing layouts.
+During our development Jeremiah and I ran into some issues such as the first and best fit being printed identical and the average nodes traversed being negative.

 ## Design Decisions
 We didn't stray away from the instructions to add anything fancy.
 With the example outputs we wanted to ensure we had something close to picture perfect.